MicrosoftDocs/win32-pr.pt-br/desktop-src/tablet/confidence-element.md

 ## <a name="values"></a>Valores

 Os valores válidos para esse campo incluem "0", "1" e "2".
-0 indica forte confiança, 1 indica confiança intermediária e 2 indica má confiança.
+0 indica confiança forte, 1 indica confiança intermediária e 2 indica Confiança ruim.

 ## <a name="child-elements"></a>Elementos filho